Hints on How to Improve your Line Art and Line Quality

 You can depict a bright light hitting an object or person by breaking up the outline.

-Keep your strokes quick and confident, this is how to can achieve a smoother and cleaner line.
+Keep your strokes quick and confident, this is how to achieve a smoother and cleaner line.
 A lot of us will have a slight shake or wobble to our hand when drawing a line slowly, and we want to avoid those wobbly lines!

 Don’t be afraid to go over lines again to get the look you want, not all lines need to be done in one stroke.